NeveIsa/IoTLab/Lab-1.md

 #### Requirements for Lab1
 For this Lab 1, One needs to have access to following Hardwares-
--   A Raspberry Pi - 2/3/4 with USC cable and Power Adapter
+-   A Raspberry Pi - 2/3/4 with USB cable and Power Adapter
 -   SD Card and SD card reader/writer
 -   Wireless Router ( Admin Access if possible)
 -   A Desktop/Laptop with Linux/Windows/MacOS with access to Internet